hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

 ## statement of scope and purpose of this document

-there are currently three kinds of callback trees. the document hopes to delineate their differences and possibly to speculate on the feasibility of merging them into one supertree.
+there are currently three callback patterns we want our "callback tree" to support. the document hopes to delineate their differences as a means of speculating the feasibility of integrating them into one tree.

 ## the callback tree structure and story in general